Drixmux/my-software-engineer-roadmap/README.md

 Given that experience, I decided to spend sometime collecting all the knowledge I have and centralize it here.

-My main programming language on this document will be JavaScript.
+My main programming language on this document will be JavaScript, but in some cases where JavaScript is not the best language to explain the concept, I will use C#.

 # Content
 - [Development Skills](/docs/development-skills.md)